bryding/DotsUpgrader/README.md

 * This script will behave badly if you have nested structs in your component structs
 * This script assumes 1 component per file
 * This script assumes the name of your component is on the same line as the struct keyword
+* This tool was made in a day and tested on 1 (albeit large) project.
+There's probably other caveats to using it.
+I'd still recommend going through your components by hand and checking the results.